Neveon/linux-commands/README.md

   - moving files (`mv fileORdirectory1 fileORdirectory2 destination`)
   - copying to a different directory same as above for `cp`
   - renaming file (`mv filename newfilename`)
+  - `cp -r` Ensures that the underlying directory structure of the directory you wish to copy remains intact

 #### `cd`
   - change directory